Yoast/developer/docs/features/schema/pieces/offer.md

 * `url`: The canonical URL of the page containing the `Offer`.
 * `priceSpecification`: A `PriceSpecification` object, including a `valueAddedTaxIncluded` property (of either `true` or `false`).

+## Optional properties
+The following should be added whenever available and valid:

+* `priceValidUntil`: A date (in YYYY-mm-dd format) representing the end of a current, temporary pricing value (e.g., a sales period with a defined end-date).

 ### Failure scenarios
 If any of the required fields are missing or invalid, the node should not be output.